Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Our Approach:

-In practice, the goal is usually to meet a specified performance threshold rather than minimize the loss to absolute optimality.
+{We solve this by projected SGD restricted to coordinates in $\mathcal{S}$ with learning rate $\eta$.} In practice, the goal is usually to meet a specified performance threshold rather than minimize the loss to absolute optimality.
 Thus, we define the practical solution set as the parameter configurations sufficiently close to the fully fine-tuned optimal parameters $\hat{\bm{\theta}}$ as